Familiar name: Amalaki, Indian gooseberry Latin name: Emblica officinalis Sanskrit name: Amalaki

 What is the Chopra Center?s involvement in Zrii?
 The Chopra Center for Wellbeing endorses Zrii.
 For those who consider themselves a part of the Chopra Center community and would like to build a Zrii business, we will connect you with a hand selected and trained Zrii distributor.
 Recognizing the quality and integrity of Zrii, we believe that it is an important addition to the Chopra Center?s lifestyle offerings.

-What?s in Zrii?
+What' in Zrii?
 In Ayurveda, the Amalaki fruit is widely considered to be the most rejuvenating super-fruit.
-For over 5,000 years, Ayurveda has valued Amalaki for its rejuvenating, vitality-enhancing, and anti-aging properties.
+For over 5,000 years, Ayurveda has valued Amalaki for its rejuvenating, vitality-enhancing, and rejuvenatory properties.

 Scientifically formulated with a blend of Amalaki and synergistic herbs, Zrii is an effective nutritional drink that is rooted in the ancient wisdom of Ayurveda.
 Created with pomegranate, pear, and grape juice, Zrii is rich in antioxidants, free-radical scavenging polyphenols, and bio-stable Vitamin C.

 Zrii?s proprietary amalaki formulation also contains the following rejuvenating and detoxifying herbs: